80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of silencing someone

-Example sentence Shh!
+Example in a sentence Shh!
 You will wake him up.

 59. Screech